jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 His NBA career was pretty minor at just 71 total games from 2011 to 2013, but Chris Johnson went from the 275th ranked player and a 3-star recruit to signing as an undrafted free agent in the NBA after four years at LSU including one on the SEC All-Defensive team.

+![All basketball prospects from the 2005 recruiting class that improved their NBA draft position][image3]

 ### 2006 Recruiting Class

 The 2006 high school recruiting class had four different players improve their position from high school to the NBA but just one player went from outside the top-60 to playing in an NBA game.